 Low-E glass is an innovative and effective solution to one of the biggest challenges for homeowners – maintaining comfortable indoor temperatures year-round without breaking the bank on energy costs.
 It outperforms standard double-glazed windows by using microscopically thin coatings that can significantly improve thermal efficiency.
 So what does this mean for you?
-This post will provide a detailed overview of Low-E glass’s functions, hightbenefits and explain why when specified with Aluplast frames it’s particularly well-suited for the WA climate.
+This post will provide a detailed overview of Low-E glass’s functions, highlight benefits and explain why when specified with Aluplast frames it’s particularly well-suited for the WA climate.

 What is Low-E Glass?